 - How would other people who are important to you react?
 Can you discuss this with them?
 Would it affect your decision?

 - What do you think needs to be in place before you become a parent?
-For example, some women say it is very important to have a secure place to call home, to finish school, to have a supportive partner or pay off some debt before having a child.
+For example, some people say it is very important to have a secure place to call home, to finish school, to have a supportive partner or pay off some debt before having a child.
 Everyone is different.
 What steps could you take to put any of these into place?
 How do you feel about taking these steps?

 The right decision for you may not, in the end, feel 100% ‘right’, but the bottom line is: your emotional and mental health and wellbeing is most important.